 , until one night, when, while at the place where they had their First Kiss

-, are attacked, and Margot is brutally murdered.
+, they're attacked, and Margot is brutally murdered.
 Eight years later

 , Alexandre still hasn't been able to get over his wife's death